rocwang/vue-virtual-scroll-grid/README.md

 be blank until they are loaded.

 The `probe` slot has no prop.
 It is used to measure the visual size of grid item.
-If not provided, you must set a fixed height to `grid-template-rows` on your CSS grid, or a fixed `height` on your item element/component, e.g. `200px`.
+You can pass the same element/component for the `placeholder` slot.
+If not provided, you must set a fixed height to `grid-template-rows` on your CSS grid, e.g. `200px`.
 Otherwise, the view won't be rendered properly.

 ## Development